ecr007/English-World/Phrases-Vocabulary/H.md

 Hear: (verb) To perceive sound through the ears.
 Past Tense: Heard | Past Participle: Heard | E.g: I heard a beautiful melody playing.

 Hope: (verb) To desire or wish for a specific outcome or event.
 Past Tense: Hoped | Past Participle: Hoped | E.g: I hoped for a good weather during our vacation.

+Hate: (verb) To strongly dislike or have a strong aversion towards someone or something.
+Past Tense: Hated | Past Participle: Hated | E.g: I hated the taste of that food.